apache/zeppelin/_includes/sub-views/community/mailinglist.md

 * __[Commits](https://lists.apache.org/list.html?commits@zeppelin.apache.org) :__ [subscribe](mailto:commits-subscribe@zeppelin.apache.org?subject=send this email to subscribe), [unsubscribe](mailto:commits-unsubscribe@zeppelin.apache.org?subject=send this email to unsubscribe), [archives](https://lists.apache.org/list.html?commits@zeppelin.apache.org)
 <br/>
 for commit messages and patches.

+### Slack channel

+We also have an asf slack channel for Zeppelin, but it is not public, you can send email to the above user mail list to ask for invitation.